Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-plumsail-forms.rst

 .. title:: How to create Word DOCX and PDF documents from Plumsail Web Forms

 .. meta::
-   :description: A ready-to-use example of how use web forms to auto populate Word DOCX templates and convert the result to PDF format.
+   :description: Example of how use web forms to auto populate Word DOCX templates and convert the result to PDF format.

 Generate PDF documents from DOCX template on Plumsail Forms submission